mariicuadros/aio-code-knowledge/ENTITY-MASTER-RECORD.md

 Whether the system correctly understands the entity's work, practice and concepts.

 These variables should not automatically be treated as equivalent.

+AI responses and retrieval behavior may be intermittent and system-dependent.
+An entity can be indexed, partially retrieved, represented with varying accuracy, cited from some sources, and still not be consistently recommended.

+Visibility is therefore treated as a non-binary, evolving state rather than a permanent condition.

+---

+## 15.1 Visibilidad no binaria / Non-binary Visibility

+**English:**

+AI responses and retrieval behavior may be intermittent and system-dependent.
+An entity can be indexed, partially retrieved, represented with varying accuracy, cited from some sources, and still not be consistently recommended.

+Visibility is therefore treated as a non-binary, evolving state rather than a permanent condition.

+**Español:**

+Las respuestas de los sistemas de IA y el comportamiento de recuperación pueden ser intermitentes y dependientes del sistema.
+Una entidad puede estar indexada, recuperada parcialmente, representada con distinta precisión, citada desde algunas fuentes y aun así no ser recomendada de manera consistente.

+Por lo tanto, la visibilidad se trata como un estado no binario y en evolución, no como una condición permanente.

 ---